 Showing a clip of an amazing Olympic routine or race can help students who might not have watched the summer games build background knowledge.
 It can also be used as a source of inspiration for students responding to a writing prompt like: Tell a story of time you had to work hard.

-If you’re diving into a unit on different countries, start off the lesson by sharing a story of a notable athlete from that part of the world.
+Diving into a unit on different countries?
+Start off the lesson by sharing a story of a notable athlete from that part of the world.
 It’s a great way of helping students see connections between themselves and people who live faraway.
 NBC has a special Olympics dashboard to view clips.

 Are you planning on using the Olympics in your class this year?
 Share your ideas and stories in the comments below.